-Our fully online, part-time Professional Master of Education (PME) program is designed for educators and other professionals who want to take their career to the next level by exploring educational theory in relation to their practice and the broader field of education.
+Our fully online, part-time, asynchronous Professional Master of Education (PME) program is designed for educators and other professionals who want to take their career to the next level.

 Program Structure

-The PME program offers a flexible and personalized approach to post-graduate studies in education.
-All PME courses run asynchronously online, which means professionals can participate from anywhere in the world without disrupting their busy schedules.
+The PME program offers a flexible approach to post-graduate studies in education.
+All PME courses run asynchronously online, which means you can participate from anywhere in the world without disrupting your busy schedules.

 Join us for a Webinar